-Area, Mobile, & Biogenic Sources: Emissions from area, onroad mobile, nonroad mobile, and biogenic sources are reported for 2002 as county totals for all the counties in Texas.
-The sulfur oxides, VOC, NOx, CO, PM10, PM{2.5}, and ammonia emissions are reported in annual tons per year and in daily tons per average ozone season day.
-For each category emissions are reported in tables by individual county.
+Area, Mobile, & Biogenic Sources: Emissions from area, onroad mobile, nonroad mobile, and biogenic sources are reported as county totals for all the counties in Texas.
+The sulfur oxides, VOC, category emissions are reported in tables by individual county.
 In addition, emissions for each category, for each county are reported by individual Source Classification Code (SCC).
 For nonroad mobile sources the SCCs are combined into classes (e.g., lawn and garden equipment, construction equipment) as class totals for each county.
 Also, summary tables are provided which include major category (point, area, onroad, nonroad, and biogenic) totals for each county.
-These tables are grouped by nonattainment area, Early Action Compact Area, etc. In addition to the ozone nonattainment area inventories, a statewide emissions inventory is being developed.
+These tables are grouped by nonattainment area, Early Action Compact Area, etc. In addition to the ozone nonattainment area inventories, a statewide emissions inventory is available for all categories.